-- A copy of the course material; - ii.
-Log in I.D. and password or other means for access to the course on-line in order that the Law Society can monitor the course: - iii.
-Evidence of the verification procedures which verify that a participant has completed the computer-based course in full and has done so with a demonstrable and satisfactory degree of comprehension; - iv.
-Means for access by the Law Society to the on-line record verifying that a participant has satisfied the requirements set out in guideline 7.2 of the 2008 Mandatory CPD Information Package; and - Details of the technical support services available to the participants.
+- i.
+A copy of the course material; - ii.
+Log in I.D. and password or other means for access to the course on-line in order that the Law Society can monitor the course; - iii.
+Evidence that the course is interactive.
+The interactive elements include but are not limited to quizzes and exercises; and - iv.
+Details of the technical support services available to the participants.

-16. Enhanced CPD points
+17. Enhanced CPD points